Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 Capela das Almas Church, Porto, Portugal

 MAP.
-One of the most beautiful churches in Porto, Capela das Almas, also known as Capela de Santa Catarina – or Chapel of Souls and Chapel of Saint Catherine – dates to the early 18th century.
+One of the most beautiful churches in Portugal, Capela das Almas is the next stop on our Best Porto Walking Tour.
+Also known as Capela de Santa Catarina – or Chapel of Souls and Chapel of Saint Catherine – the building dates to the early 18th century.

-In 1929, the church (like so many others in Porto) was completely covered in the city’s characteristic blue and white painted tiles, called azulejos.
-Although small, visitors should step inside the church to see the interior as well (it’s one of the best free things to do in Porto!).
+In 1929, the church was completely covered in the characteristic blue and white painted tiles, called azulejos.
+Although small, visitors should step inside to see the interior as well.
+It’s one of the best free things to do in Porto!

-Directions: From the church, walk south on Rua de Santa Catarina, a famous pedestrian-only Porto shopping street.
+Directions: Walk south on Rua de Santa Catarina, the famous pedestrian-only Porto shopping street.

 #6 Rua de Santa Catarina (Shopping Street Porto)